Orafilynie/Old-BurgerCodeGen/readme.md

 DISCORD_TOKEN=your_discord_bot_token
 CLIENT_ID=your_bot_id
 GUILD_ID=your_guild_id
-BUTTON_CHANNEL_ID=button_channel_id
-PROMPT_CATEGORY_ID=prompt_category_id
-CODES_CATEGORY_ID=codes_category_id
 ```

 - **DISCORD_TOKEN**: Your Discord bot token.
 - **CLIENT_ID**: Your Discord bot ID.
 - **GUILD_ID**: The ID of your Discord server.
-- **BUTTON_CHANNEL_ID**: The ID of the channel where the "Generate" button will be placed.
-- **PROMPT_CATEGORY_ID**: The ID of the category where user prompt channels will be created.
-- **CODES_CATEGORY_ID**: The ID of the category where code channels will be created.

-For more explaination, the bot automatically creates private channels for the users to ensure a smooth process.

-It does that under two categories to keep the management easy.

-It will create the privates request channels under the `PROMPT_CATEGORY_ID`.

-It will create the privates codes channels under the `CODES_CATEGORY_ID` after the request has been sent.

-So you need to fill the categories ID in the .env so the bot knows where to create the channels.

-For the button channel ID, this is just in which channel the bot is gonna take the new generation requests.

 ## Running the Bot